-(19) Finding--The conclusion of an investigation or inspection indicating compliance or deficiency with one or more minimum standards or laws.
+(20) Finding--The conclusion of a Licensing investigation or inspection indicating compliance or deficiency with one or more minimum standards, rules, or statutes.

-(20) Full license--The type of full permit that is issued to an operation that requires a license.
+(21) Full license--The type of full permit that is issued to an operation that requires a license.

-(21) Full permit--A full permit is valid as long as it does not expire, if applicable, and is not suspended, revoked, or voluntarily surrendered.
+(22) Full permit--A full permit is valid as long as it does not expire, if applicable, and is not suspended, revoked, or voluntarily surrendered.
 A full license is a type of full permit.
-Other types of full permits include listings, registrations, certificates, and compliance certificates.
+Other types of full permits include listings, registrations, certifications, and compliance certificates.
 An initial license is not a full permit.

-(22) Governing body-- The entity with ultimate authority and responsibility for the operation.

-(23) Governing body designee--The person named on the application as the designated representative of a governing body who is officially authorized by the governing body to speak for and act on its behalf in a specified capacity.
+(23) Governing body-- A group of persons or officers of a business or governmental entity that has ultimate control over the entity.

+(24) Governmental entity--A political subdivision or state agency of Texas.

-(24) Household member--An individual, other than the caregiver(s), who resides in an operation.
+(25) Household member--An individual, other than the caregivers, who resides in an operation.

-(25) Initial license--A time-limited license that we issue an operation in lieu of a full license so that we can subsequently determine whether to issue or deny a full license to the operation.
+(26) Initial license--A time-limited license that we issue an operation in lieu of a full license, so we can subsequently determine whether to issue or deny a full license to the operation.

-(26) Kindergarten age--As defined in §745.101(1) of this title (relating to What words must I know to understand this subchapter?).

-(27) Licensed administrator--As defined in §745.8905 of this title (relating to What is a licensed administrator?).
+(27) Licensed administrator--As defined in §745.8905 of this chapter (relating to What is a licensed administrator?).

-(28) Minimum standards-- The rules contained in Chapter 743 of this title (relating to Minimum Standards for Shelter Care), Chapter 744 of this title (relating to Minimum Standards for School-Age and Before or After-School Programs), Chapter 746 of this title (relating to Minimum Standards for Child-Care Centers), Chapter 747 of this title (relating to Minimum Standards for Child-Care Homes), Chapter 748 of this title (relating to Minimum Standards for General Residential Operations), Chapter 749 of this title (relating to Minimum Standards for Child-Placing Agencies), Chapter 750 of this title (relating to Minimum Standards for Independent Foster Homes);, and

-Subchapter D, Division 11 of this chapter (relating to Employer-Based Child Care), which are minimum requirements for permit holders that are enforced by DFPS to protect the health, safety and well-being of children.
+(28) Minimum standards-- Minimum requirements for permit holders that are enforced by Licensing to protect the health, safety, and well-being of children.
+The minimum standards consist of the rules contained in:

+(A)Chapter 743 of this title (relating to Minimum Standards for Shelter Care) ;

+(B)Chapter 744 of this title (relating to Minimum Standards for School-Age and Before or After-School Programs) ;

+(C) Chapter 746 of this title (relating to Minimum Standards for Child-Care Centers) ;

+(D)Chapter 747 of this title (relating to Minimum Standards for Child-Care Homes) ;

+(E)Chapter 748 of this title (relating to Minimum Standards for General Residential Operations) ;

+(F)Chapter 749 of this title (relating to Minimum Standards for Child-Placing Agencies) ;

+(G)Chapter 750 of this title (relating to Minimum Standards for Independent Foster Homes); and

+(H)Subchapter D, Division 11 of this chapter (relating to Employer-Based Child Care).

-(29) Neglect--As defined in the Texas Family Code, §261.401(3) (relating to Agency Investigation) and §745.8559 of this title (relating to What is neglect?).
+(29) Neglect--As defined in the Texas Family Code, §261.001(4) and Texas Administrative Code, Title 40, Chapter 707, Subchapter C, Division 5.

-(30) Operation--A person or entity offering a program that may be subject to Licensing's regulation.
+(30) Operation (also known as a child care operation)--A sole proprietor, partnership, or business or governmental entity offering a program that is subject to Licensing's regulation, including day-care operations and residential child care operations.
 An operation includes the building and grounds where the program is offered, any person involved in providing the program, and any equipment used in providing the program.
-An operation includes a child-care facility, child-placing agency, listed family home, employer-based child care operation, or shelter care operation.
+An operation includes a child-care facility, child-placing agency, listed family home, employer-based child care operation, shelter care operation, or unregulated operation that is subject to our regulation.

+(31) Owner—The sole proprietor, partnership, or business or governmental entity that owns an operation that is subject to regulation by Licensing.

-(31) Parent--A person that has legal responsibility for or legal custody of a child, including the managing conservator or legal guardian.
+(32) Parent--A person who has legal responsibility for or legal custody of a child, including the managing conservator or legal guardian.

-(32) Permit--A license, certification, registration, listing, compliance certificate, or any other written authorization granted by Licensing to operate a child-care facility, child-placing agency, listed family home, employer-based child care operation, or shelter care operation.
+(33) Permit--A license, certification, registration, listing, compliance certificate, or any other written authorization granted by Licensing to operate a child-care operation.
 This also includes an administrator's license.

-(33) Permit holder--The person or entity granted the permit.
+(34) Permit holder--The owner of the operation that is granted the permit.

-(34) Pre-kindergarten age --As defined in §745.101(2) of this title (relating to What words must I know to understand this subchapter?).
+(35) Pre-kindergarten age child --As defined in §745.101(1) of this chapter (relating to What words must I know to understand this subchapter?).

-(35) Program--Activities and services provided by an operation.
+(36) Program--Activities and services provided by an operation.